top of page

 Embrace a Morning Routine

-Corporate activities like meditation, light exercise, or journaling.
-For instance, studies show that just 10 minutes of morning stretching can enhance focus and energy levels for up to 2 hours afterward.
-Use this time to visualize your daily goals and intentions, which will keep you centered and motivated as you move through your day.
+Corporate activities include meditation, mild exercise and journaling.
+For example, studies have shown that 10 minutes of stretching in the morning improves concentration and energy for up to 2 hours later.
+Use the opportunity to picture your daily goals and intentions, which will keep you engaged and motivated throughout the day.

 A consistent routine can make even the darkest mornings feel productive and rewarding.